rasalpriyanka/test-repo/README.md

+# test-repo
-# test-repo is a git command demonstration
+it is a git command demonstration